LuisAlex/restfulrewardpointer/README.md

 # restful reward pointer
 kforce.charter.restfulrewardpointer

-give it a try by hiting Swagger UI: localhost:8080/swagger-ui/index.html
+give it a try by hitting Swagger UI: localhost:8080/swagger-ui/index.html

 For the Portals Platform team in Maryland Heights, MO, the homework assignment listed below, completed using Java 8+, Spring Boot, REST and any other relevant languages/technologies: